-Eventually, your kittens will graduate to a premium brand of dry kitten food.
-Since their tummies are small, offer them four or five small meals a day.
+Eventually, your kittens will graduate to all solid foods and this can include a combination of canned and dry kitten food.
+Since their tummies are small, offer them four or five small meals a day until they reach 8 weeks old.

 Nurturing Newborn Kittens

 The mother kitten performs various tasks that both ensure the health of her kittens, as well as promote bonding.
 If you're the head honcho, these tasks fall on you.

-Mother cats encourage newborns to move their bowels by washing their bums with her tongue.
-You can encourage the same elimination pattern by holding each kitty (put a towel over your lap first) and gently stroking its body with a warm washcloth.
-Do the same thing with its abdomen and butt.
-Soon, you will be rewarded with a bowel movement after every meal and will not need to give this assistance.
+Mother cats encourage newborns to urinate and move their bowels by washing their bums with her tongue.
+You can encourage the same elimination pattern by holding each kitty (put a towel over your lap first) and gently stroking its hind end with a warm wet washcloth or moistened cotton ball.
+You should be rewarded with urine and/or a bowel movement after every meal.

 Grooming and massaging your newborn kittens replicates the bonding activities the mother cat usually performs.
-A soft baby brush or towel can be used to stroke your kittens down their backs, on their tummies, and to clean any dirt or defecation from their bodies.
+A soft baby brush, towel, or soft bristled toothbrush can be used to stroke your kittens down their backs, on their tummies, and to clean any dirt from their bodies.
 Soft-touch and massage help kittens adapt more easily to your presence and their new home.

 Kittens take to the litterbox as quickly as ducks to water.
 Use a low-sided box for training—the lid to a shoebox works perfectly.
 A non-clumping, pellet litter works best for untrained newbies, as the clumping-type causes digestive upset if they eat it.
-Once the kittens start eating on their own, place each one in the box fifteen minutes after eating.
+Once the kittens start eating on their own, place each one in the box within 5-10 minutes after eating.
 Scratch the litter with your finger to show them what it's all about.
 When they hop out, put them back in a few times, then leave them alone.
-If one has an accident on the floor, pick up a small amount of poop with a shovel and put it into the box to show him where it belongs.
+If one has an accident on the floor, pick up a small amount of poop with a shovel and put it into the box so the scent may encourage them to use the litter box the next time.